-If you are unsure what needs to be checked in your environment that are worth tracking from month to month.
+For the checklist, make a list of the things that are going on in your environment that are worth tracking from month to month.
 If you don’t already have your own checklist, check out the SQL Server Monthly Checklist that I provide on this blog.
-It covers pretty much everything that should be checked.
+It covers most everything that should be checked.
 If you see anything missing from that list, please leave a comment on this post.
 And if there are good resources out there that should be included on the list – share those as well.

-- Added cumulative update for SQL Server 2008 R2 SP1
+- Added cumulative update for SQL Server 2012 RTM

 - Added cumulative update for SQL Server 2008 R2 SP2